 - Fidelity new account form

 - Fidelity statement

 You must fill out the forms and sign them in front of a notary public.
 This is necessary for legitimizing the creation and funding of your trust.
 Ensure that the new account is titled and dated properly.
 The title of the account should reflect the name of the trustee for the trust and they should be cited as trustee.

 Submit the forms to Fidelity Investments via certified mail to ensure confirmation that they were received.
 Include a copy of the trust, the Fidelity statement, and the new account forms with quitclaim.
 Mail them to:

 Fidelity Investments Account Changes P.O.
 Box 770001 Cincinnati, OH 45277-0002

-Confirm the changes have been properly made two to three weeks after all documents are sent.
+You can confirm that the changes have been properly made two to three weeks after all documents are sent.
 Notification by mail usually arrives within two weeks.

-You will not be able to change the owner of a Fidelity 401(k) or IRA.
+- You will not be able to change the owner of a Fidelity 401(k) or IRA.
 Talk to your estate planner about how retirement accounts are best structured for estate planning purposes.